 Currently Title I, Part A defines Family Engagement as the ...participation of parents in regular, two-way and meaningful communications with school staff that involves the student, addresses learning and engages the family in school activities.

-To help faciliate communication between schools and families, brochures are provided at each Title 1 campus outlining the requirements for Title 1 Family Engagement, activities planned, and tips for engagement at home.
-You can also access these brochures here:
+To help faciliate communication between schools and families, brochures and school compacts are provided at each Title 1 campus outlining the requirements for Title 1 Family Engagement, activities planned, and tips for engagement at home.
+You can also access these brochures and school compacts here:

 - LearnZillion: Math and Reading Resources (English):

 - LearnZillion provides hundreds of math and reading videos sorted by grade level to provide students and parents with additional learning help.
 You will need to register for an account.